Students at Young Epilepsy Engage with Story Massage

 Completing OCN Units at Young Epilepsy

-During her sessions for higher ability students, Lorraine encourages students to complete the OCN (Open College Network) units of Personal Care and Hygiene, Personal Presentation, Choosing Clothing and Footwear, Looking and Acting the park in the Workplace.
+During her sessions Lorraine encourages students to complete the OCN (Open College Network) units of Personal Care and Hygiene, Personal Presentation, Choosing Clothing and Footwear, Looking and Acting the park in the Workplace.
 She searches out songs and poems related to these topics and adapts them as massage stories.
 “I even found one related to wearing deodorant,” says Lorraine, “that made me very happy!
-During these sessions, we have fun making our own toiletries such as body scrubs and shower gel out of ingredients and most are edible!”
+During these sessions, we have fun making our own toiletries such as body scrubs, deodorant and shower gel out of ingredients which are mostly edible!”

 Could you be a Centre of Excellence?